Optimization Algorithms as Robust Feedback Controllers: Online Feedback-Based Optimization

 \section{Online Feedback-Based Optimization}

-We now turn to the key idea and main topic of this article---the implementation of optimization algorithms in closed loop with physical systems.
-The unconstrained feedback gradient flow from \cref{ex:simp_grad} in the introduction will serve as a prototypical example for this approach.
-However, our ultimate objective is to devise feedback controllers to robustly steer a dynamic plant \cref{eq:simple_plant} to an operating condition that solves the more general constrained nonlinear optimization problem \eqref{eq:basic_prob}.
-For this purpose, we use the optimization dynamics and mechanisms presented in \cref{sec:opt_dyn} as blueprints for the design of nonlinear integral multi-input-multi-output controllers.
+We now present the key idea and main topic of this {\tb review} article---the implementation of optimization algorithms in closed loop with physical systems.
+The unconstrained feedback gradient flow from \cref{ex:simp_grad} in the introduction {\tb can be considered as a minimal viable example} for this approach.
+A more general formulation is the problem of driving an asymptotically stable plant with the steady-state map $y=h(u)+d$ to the solution of the optimization problem

-Early designs for this type of feedback-based optimization can be traced back to \cite{jokicConstrainedSteadystateRegulation2009,brunnerFeedbackDesignMultiagent2012}.
-Both works consider steering a dynamical plant towards the solution of a constrained convex optimization problem and resort to saddle-point formulations to enforce constraints.
-While \cite{jokicConstrainedSteadystateRegulation2009} proposes controllers using so-called ``complementarity integrators'', \cite{brunnerFeedbackDesignMultiagent2012} considers a smooth saddle-point flow variation and applies backstepping to design the feedback controller.
-Hence, compared to the general problem \eqref{eq:basic_prob}, \cite{jokicConstrainedSteadystateRegulation2009,brunnerFeedbackDesignMultiagent2012} study a simple convex optimization problem in the output variable $y$ only, i.e., without constraints and cost on $u$.
+where $\mathcal U$ and $\mathcal Y$ are the feasible regions of the input $u$ and the output $y$, respectively.
+This formulation can be generalized to include a dependence of the cost $\Phi$ on the input $u$ directly, without any technical complication.

-Generally speaking, almost any optimization algorithm in the form of a dynamical system can be defined as open systems and interconnected with physical systems, but not every such control design makes sense in the real world.
-Notably, physical realizations need to be robust, they are constrained by the computational and communication infrastructure, and they are limited by the availability of accurate model data and physical measurements.
+{\tb Almost any optimization algorithm in the form of a dynamical system can be defined as open systems and interconnected with the physical plant, but not every such control design makes sense in the real world and achieves the aforementioned goal.
+The resulting interconnection needs to be robust, satisfy the plant operational constraints, and be implementable given the limited model knowledge.

-In the following subsections, after reviewing existing literature, we therefore present the proposed feedback-based optimization approach by focusing on two robustness aspects: First, we survey approaches to guarantee \emph{closed-loop stability}.
-Second, we review the possibilities to \emph{robustly enforce constraints} in closed-loop optimization, showing how the ``abstract'' algorithmic mechanisms in \cref{sec:opt_dyn} can be mapped to the specific nature of constraints.

-In this section, we also provide three application examples that illustrate specific problem domains where feedback-based optimization has been considered to design and retrofit complex high-dimensional control systems.
-The following two of these examples concern the historical problems of congestion avoidance in communication networks and frequency regulation in \ac{ac} power grids.
-At the end of the section, we further study the timely application of optimal reserve dispatch in electricity grids in the presence of intermittent renewable power infeed.
-In contrast to the previous examples, this last application exhausts the generality of \eqref{eq:basic_prob}, combines the main ideas from this article, and is amenable to further variations and extensions.